Leading Economic Index Signals Economic Turbulence Ahead

 Arguments for a recession in 2023

 Higher interest rates: A crucial driver of a potential recession in 2023 is the impact of higher interest rates on the economy.
 The Bank of Canada raised its key interest rate six times since March 2022, from 0.25% to 2%, to curb inflation that reached a 30-year high of 8.1% in July 2022.
-Higher interest rates increase the cost of borrowing, reducing spending and investment power, and leading to a slowdown in economic activity, especially in sectors sensitive to interest rates, such as housing, autos, and consumer durables.
+Higher interest rates increase the cost of borrowing, reduce spending and investment power, and lead to a slowdown in economic activity, especially in sectors sensitive to interest rates, such as housing, autos, and consumer durables.

 Global economic outlook: The global economic outlook is clouded by uncertainty and volatility.
 The ongoing COVID-19 pandemic, geopolitical tensions, supply chain disruptions, energy shortages, and climate change are some of the challenges that could weigh on global growth and trade.
 Canada, a small open economy that relies heavily on exports and imports, is vulnerable to external shocks that could dampen domestic demand and output.

 Financial crisis or market correction: The possibility of a financial crisis or market correction is another factor that could cause a recession in 2023.
-The high levels of debt accumulated by households, businesses, and governments during the pandemic could pose a risk to financial stability if interest rates rise further or income falls.
+The high levels of debt accumulated by households, businesses, and governments during the pandemic could risk financial stability if interest rates rise further or income falls.
 A sudden loss of confidence or a sharp decline in asset prices could trigger a wave of defaults, bankruptcies, and contagion effects that could spill over to the real economy.

 Arguments against a recession in 2023